PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Understanding/BusinessUnderstanding 1.md

 1. Why do you need user personas?
 2. What do you need to mention in user personas?

-#### Preparation for DataLab 2
+# Preparation for DataLab 2

 Completed homework exercises mentioned below.
-Make sure to upload your two tasks to Github.
+Make sure to upload your two tasks to GitHub.

 ## Homework exercises